WFME (AM): Radio Disney (1998–2015)

 Although initially successful, the station's advertising revenues were not spectacular, and older audience demographics were deemed undesirable for long-term success.
-On December 3, 1998, the Times announced that WQEW would switch to Radio Disney after agreeing to what was initially an eight-year local marketing agreement term with the Walt Disney Company and its ABC Radio subsidiary.
+On December 1, 1998, the Times announced that WQEW would switch to Radio Disney after agreeing to what was initially an eight-year local marketing agreement term with the Walt Disney Company and its ABC Radio subsidiary.

 The entire WQEW air staff, under orders to not discuss the pending changes on the air, was released on December 21; the station played Christmas music without announcers through the holiday.

-Regular programming resumed on December 26 and ended on December 27 at 11:59 p.m., when a pre-recorded signoff read by program director and air personality Stan Martin was played.
-Radio Disney programming launched on WQEW on December 28, 1998.
+Regular programming resumed on December 26, and ended on December 27, at 11:59 pm, when a pre-recorded signoff read by program director and air personality Stan Martin was played.
+Radio Disney programming launched on WQEW on December 28, at midnight, and the station stopped broadcasting in AM stereo.

 At the end of the agreement with the Times in late 2006, Disney had the option to purchase the station or to extend the arrangement with the Times maintaining ownership.
 Disney exercised the option to purchase in early January 2007.
-Disney/ABC officially became the owner of the station on May 24, 2007.
+Disney/ABC officially became the owner of the station on May 24.

-On August 13, 2014, Disney announced its intention to end terrestrial distribution of the Radio Disney format, in order to focus on digital distribution.
+On August 13, 2014, Disney announced its intention to end terrestrial distribution of the Radio Disney format, to focus on digital distribution.
 Disney would also sell its remaining Radio Disney broadcast outlets, including WQEW and with the lone exception of KDIS in Los Angeles.
-Disney set a deadline of September 26, 2014, to complete the sales or have deals in principle set or the stations in question, including WQEW, would fall silent.
+Disney set a deadline of September 26, to complete the sales or have deals in principle set or the stations in question, including WQEW, would fall silent.
 However, Disney backtracked and the stations would remain on the air, continuing to broadcast Radio Disney programming until each were sold.